 Yes, the bear still has three legs, and yes, on the home and away jerseys, this crest ruins the cleanliness of the shoulder yokes, but you can’t have everything.

 Judged on its own, the Bruins’ secondary logo works rather nicely.
 It’s just been implemented poorly.
 I would like to see the shoulder yokes removed from the Bruins home and away jerseys to give this crest a more prominent role.
 Either that or just get rid of it altogether and leave the shoulder yokes be.
 Having both just isn’t working.

 A Good Thing Bruined

-Like a lot of Bruins organisational decisions of recent years, they’ve had a good thing going, but have not appreciated it and instead tried to improve upon it, ruining the original good thing in the process.
-But this change of uniform providers presents an opportunity for the Bruins to make things right.
+Like a lot of Bruins organizational decisions of recent years, they’ve had a good thing going, but have not appreciated it.
+Instead, they’ve tried to improve upon it, sometimes even ruining the original good thing in the process.

 Things appear to be looking steady and consistent for the Bruins right now.
 Logo-wise, at least.
 ‘Cause Thornton, Kessel, Seguin and Hamilton ain’t coming back.